Harish-M-5/devops-command-centre-UI/README.md

 # Overview:

 - Modern organizations use multiple DevOps tools simultaneously.
-Teams often switch between GitHub, Docker, Kubernetes, AWS, Terraform, monitoring tools and deployment systems.
+Teams often switch between GitHub, Docker, Kubernetes, AWS, Terraform, monitoring tools and deployment systems

-- This project aims to provide a unified command center where all critical DevOps information can be viewed and managed from one place.
+- This project aims to provide a unified command center where all critical DevOps information can be viewed and managed from one place

 - The current version focuses on frontend implementation using React.js with enterprise-grade UI design.
-Future versions can integrate real APIs, databases, authentication systems, cloud infrastructure, and monitoring services.
+Future versions can integrate real APIs, databases, authentication systems, cloud infrastructure and monitoring services

 ---